mbforbes/rndjam1/README.md

 ![least squares derivative single weight zero](svg/least-squares-derivative-single-weight-zero.svg)

 However, this is an expensive update to a single weight.
 We can speed this up.
-If we define,
+If we define the residual,

 ![least squares residual](svg/least-squares-residual.svg)

-then we can rewrite the inner term,
+then we can rewrite the inner term above as,

 ![least squares residual rewrite](svg/least-squares-residual-rewrite.svg)